 When you see downright rude comments or false allegations thrown your way, it can be very tempting to respond to them in a defensive or equally combative manner.
 But pause for a minute, and consult with your assistant or other team members regarding the best way to respond.

 Brainstorm a few probable scenarios.
-Keep in mind that your response can either make or break your image, and deleting your initial comments will only succeed in giving a very bad impression.
+Keep in mind that your response can either make or break your image and deleting your initial comments will only succeed in giving a terrible impression.
 So really think before you dive into responding.

 Avoid making assumptions

-A great tip to keep in mind when reading your patients’ social media comments is to never make assumptions.
+A great tip to keep in mind when reading your patients’ social media comments is never making assumptions.
 Sometimes, one patient’s complaint might sound extremely implausible because no other patient experienced that problem.

-But do not just dismiss it assuming they are mistaken until you have gathered all the relevant information needed to make a final verdict.
-You will be in a better position to respond after you have collected all the facts, as opposed to basing your reply on assumptions.
+But do not just dismiss it, assuming they are mistaken until you have gathered all the relevant information needed to make a final verdict.
+You will be in a better position to respond after you have collected all the facts, instead of basing your reply on assumptions.